pnp/teams-dev-samples/samples/bot-call-graph-as-user/README.md

-# teams-auth bot
+# Teams bot using Microsoft Graph

+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to get started with building a bot for Teams which calls the Microsoft Graph.

 ## Summary

-Bot Framework v4 bot using Teams authentication

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to get started with building a bot for Teams which calls the Microsoft Graph.
+This is a bare-bones demo that displays recent email for the logged in user.
+It's intended to demonstrate how to call the Microsoft Graph from a Bot with user delegated permission.

 ![Bot calling Graph](docs/images/BotCallsGraph.png)